microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/overview.md

 - A modern web browser such as Microsoft Edge, Google Chrome, or Firefox.
 - An LTS version of Node.js, which you can install from [nodejs.org](https://nodejs.org).

-## Use the Microsoft Graph Toolkit
+## Use Microsoft Graph Toolkit

-You can use the Microsoft Graph Toolkit in your application by referencing the loader directly (via `unpkg`) or by installing the `npm` package.
+You can use Microsoft Graph Toolkit in your application by referencing the loader directly (via `unpkg`) or by installing the `npm` package.

 # [unpkg](#tab/html)
 To use the toolkit via `mgt-loader`, add the reference in a script to your code: